raspberrypilearning/cd-advanced-html-css-sushi/en/step_8.md

 --- challenge ---

-## Challenge: Make different layouts for different screen sizes
+## Challenge: make different layouts for different screen sizes

 + Can you use the screen size checks you added earlier to make the layout change depending on how wide the screen is?
 Note: if you already created CSS blocks for each screen size, you can add the new CSS code to those blocks instead of creating new ones.